-Product testing on animals is still, unfortunately, occurring.
+Product testing on animals is still, unfortunately, occurring, and according to Cruelty Free International, the United States is in the top 10 countries for animal testing.
 Until there is a change in federal legislation, it will continue happening.
-Helpless animals who do not have a voice are stolen, held captive and tortured by companies to test products on them for us to eventually buy, from lotion and shampoo, to cleaning products and makeup.
+Helpless animals who do not have a voice are stolen, held captive, and tortured by companies to test products on them for us to eventually buy, from lotion and shampoo to cleaning products and makeup.

 What I want to ask all of you, is to make a simple change in the way you shop: all you have to do is look on the back of the label for ONE of three logos: